jbossas/archetypes/jboss-as-poh5-archetype/readme.md

-jboss-javaee6-webapp-src
+jboss-javaee6-poh5-webapp-src
 ========================

 What is it?
 -----------

 This is your project!
-It's a sample, deployable Maven 3 project to help you get your foot in the door developing HTML5 based applications with Java EE 6 on JBoss AS 7.
+It's a deployable Maven 3 project to help you get your foot in the door developing HTML5 based applications with Java EE 6 on JBoss AS 7.
 This project is setup to allow you to create a basic Java EE 6 application using HTML5, jQuery, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

+This application is built using a technique called Plain Old HTML5 (POH5).
+This user a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
+This example also uses some of the latest HTML5 features and advanced JAX-RS.

 System requirements
 -------------------